Local Language Book Project:

 Ready Set Go Books

-This project is about creating colorful, culturally-appropriate books for Ethiopia.
-Millions of people in Ethiopia are eager to practice reading:
+This project is about creating colorful, culturally-appropriate books for Ethiopia where millions of people are eager to practice reading:

 - Students in overcrowded classrooms that may contain no books at all